Saint Lawrence: Anglican Communion

-Within Anglicanism Lawrence's name is traditionally spelled Laurence or Lawrence.
+Within Anglicanism Lawrence's name is variously spelled Laurence or Lawrence.
 His feast is on 10 August which is in the calendar of the Book of Common Prayer, the volume of prayers which, in its 1662 format, was the founding liturgical document of a majority of Anglican provinces.
 In the Book of Common Prayer the feast is titled "S Laurence, Archdeacon of Rome and Martyr".
 His feast on 10 August has been carried into the contemporary calendars of most Anglican provinces, Laurence is remembered in the Church of England with a Lesser Festival under the title "Laurence, deacon, martyr, 258" on 10 August.

 Anglo-Catholics venerate Lawrence, who is the patron of many Anglican parish churches, including 228 in England.
 A major church in Sydney, Australia, in the former civil parish of St Laurence, is known as "Christ Church St Laurence".
-The Anglican charitable society, Brotherhood of St Laurence also bears his name.
+The Anglican charitable society Brotherhood of St Laurence also bears his name.